spicerp/PresidentRPG/README.md

 She will provide you a menu in which you can spend on food.

 You can walk around the map, and explore, this game can definitely eventually be developed even more.

+NOTE: You might have to adjust where the code calls the txt files:
+In the map and game Java files specifically.